QC-Edu/IntroQM/_build/html/_sources/problems/numpy.md

   - show how to [index and slice arrays into pieces](https://www.linkedin.com/learning/python-data-analysis-2015/indexing-and-slicing)
 - Numpy's official website provides a valuable additional resource, [Numpy: The absolute basics for beginners](https://numpy.org/devdocs/user/absolute_beginners.html)

-Once you have a basic familiarity with Numpy, you can complete the LinkedIn Learning [Numpy Data Science Essential Training](https://www.linkedin.com/learning/numpy-data-science-essential-training/) and submit your certificate, as shown below, to complete this assignment.
-For information on how to turn in an assignment with Microsoft Teams, see the [webpage](https://support.microsoft.com/en-us/office/turn-in-an-assignment-in-microsoft-teams-e25f383a-b747-4a0b-b6d5-a2845a52092b).
+Once you have a basic familiarity with Numpy, you can complete the LinkedIn Learning [Numpy Essential Training 1: Foundations of NumPy](https://www.linkedin.com/learning/numpy-essential-training-1-foundations-of-numpy/) and submit your certificate to complete this assignment.

-- As you work through the course, please have a Jupyter notebook open and try the presented code snippets yourself.
-- You may skip the "Numpy, data science, IMQAV" under the "Introduction" section.
-- You may skip "Install Software" under the "Introduction" section.
-- You may skip "7.
-Extended Examples"; while these are good Numpy practice cases, they are less relevant to us.

 ![numpy Certificate](../linkedFiles/numpy.png)